Troubleshooting a Mitsubishi That Won’t Start

 If there is an ignition-related issue, such as dirty spark plugs or faulty coils, the engine probably won’t start sometimes.

-Most of the time, this will happen on damp mornings or when it is freezing.
+This usually happens on humid or moist mornings or when it is freezing.
 Even though there is a strong cranking action when turning the key, the engine will not start.
 Even if it does, it might still cut out or splutter for several minutes.

-Using an inline spark plug test light, it is easy to check for sparks.
+It is easy to check for sparks using an inline spark plug test light.
 Several additional symptoms are characteristic of ignition issues.
 One is a strong smell of unburnt fuel from the exhaust while cranking.
 Pressing the accelerator pedal helps turn on the engine as well.
 In most cases, the engine will run fine after it warms up and reaches operating temperature.

-The spark plugs may be worn out if your Mitsubishi starts but has several misfire fault codes.
+If your Mitsubishi starts but has several misfire fault codes, the spark plugs may be worn out.
 Follow this guide to learn how to change Mitsubishi Spark Plugs and Ignition Coils.

 Sensors

 While modern engines use many sensors to achieve optimum efficiency, only several can cause starting issues.
-One is the crankshaft sensor, which tells the ECU the components inside the engine.
+One is the crankshaft sensor, which tells the ECU the components monitor the engine speed.
 If the crank sensor is bad, the ECU won’t know when to inject and trigger the fuel.

 As a result, the engine won’t start despite cranking strong when turning the key.
 The main difference between this and ignition-related issues is the absence of an unburnt fuel smell from the exhaust.
 Also, a crankshaft position sensor code will be stored in the vehicle’s DTC memory.

-Another common problem is a faulty Mass Air Flow (MAF) sensor.
-The engine may crank with the bad MAF sensor, but it may not start in rare cases.
+Another common problem is a defective Mass Air Flow (MAF) sensor.
+The engine may crank with the bad MAF sensor but may not start in rare cases.
 In some cases, the engine starts and dies after a few seconds.
 While these symptoms may be due to a bad ECU or key not being recognized, they can also be due to a bad MAF sensor.

-To determine if the MAF sensor is bad, read the fault codes with an OBD-II scanner.
+To identify if the MAF sensor is flawed, read the fault codes with an OBD-II scanner.
 Another quick test you can perform is to unplug the MAF sensor harness and start the engine.
 If the MAF is bad, the engine will start but run rough.
-If the MAF sensor is bad, follow this guide on how to change Mitsubsih MAF Sensor.
+If the MAF sensor is bad, follow this guide on how to change the Mitsubishi MAF Sensor.

 Ignition Switch